Lightstreamer/Lightstreamer-kafka-connector/examples/quickstart-schema-registry/README.md

 - _producer_

-   The new `producer.properties` configuration file adds the settings required to communicate with the Schema Registry:
+   The `producer.properties` configuration file adds the settings required to communicate with the Schema Registry:

     ```yaml
     ..